 Skandiabanken's long-term deposit ratings carry a negative outlook.
-Especially its Swedish business has a track-record of weak profitability owing to a material cost-base.
-The weak efficiency associated with the Swedish operations is likely to become more pronounced if the bank sells its relatively profitable Norwegian business, as it announced in January 2015.
+The bank's Swedish business has a track-record of weak profitability owing to a material cost-base.
+The weak efficiency associated with the Swedish operations is likely to become more pronounced after the bank was separated from its relatively profitable Norwegian business in October 2015.